- River Boat

 In the morning, see some of Saigon’s historic landmarks, which include a rich selection of fine colonial buildings.
 Continue to the Reunification Palace, headquarters of the South Vietnamese Government during the Vietnam War.
 The breaching of the gates by North Vietnamese tanks symbolically marked the war’s end.
 If you wish, end at the War Remnants Museum, which gives a strong view of the war through the eyes of the Vietnamese.
 The afternoon is free, or if you wish you can visit the Cu Chi tunnels, part of a huge network of tunnels used by the Viet Cong during the war.
 Rooms are reserved until departure, and in the evening, transfer to the airport for flights home.

 This itinerary is subject to change.
 ExpeditionTrips is not responsible for itinerary changes.

 Reverse Itinerary: 1/8/2014, 3/19/2014 (Saigon to Siem Riep)

 Optional Extension: Pre- or Post-voyage extension exploring Hoi An, Hue, Hani, and Halong Bay, dependent on departure date.
 Please contact ExpeditionTrips for details.

 Accommodations ashore and aboard ship; meals indicated; excursions; services of Expedition Leader and expert guides; internet access (in limited areas); all port charges and service taxes.

-Air transportation; personal items such as alcoholic beverages, emails, etc.; discretionary tips to ship’s crew.
+Air transportation; some meals; personal items such as alcoholic beverages, emails, etc.; discretionary tips to ship’s crew.